 The award will be determined five jury members: two permanent and three guest jurors.

 Guest jurors are experts on the chosen competition topic and are selected by the EAC and the chairperson of the jury.
-They will be announced later in 2020.
+They will be announced early in 2021.

 Meghann Ormond is an EAC board member and Associate Professor in Cultural Geography at Wageningen University & Research in the Netherlands.
 As a cultural geographer, an immigrant who has lived all over the world, and an ardent fan of the transformative potential of international travel, she's deeply invested in and concerned with how differently-mobile people's roots, rights and vulnerabilities are recognised and accommodated in the places they visit and in which they live.
 For more information, check out: www.meghannormond.com

 Kristine Racina is the director of the Expatriate Archive Centre.
 Originally from Latvia, she is a self-described 'military brat' and has experience as an adult expatriate in Yemen, the Netherlands Antilles and the Netherlands.
 Kristine is an experienced consultant and manager of projects and teams in government roles in Latvia and Yemen, and a number of NGOs and local organisations in the Netherlands.
 She speaks multiple languages, including English, Latvian, Russian, Dutch and French.
 Kristine has managed a number of projects and events with significant budgets and stakeholders in each of the countries she has lived.
 She has two Master's degrees in Economics from University of Latvia and Financial Management from Centre Européen Universitaire de Nancy.

 Matthew Hayes is an Associate Professor at St. Thomas University and has been with the department of sociology since 2009.
 His PhD dissertation (York University 2008) looked at how certain ideas and values helped shape the technical organisation of the economy in the 20th century, particularly through macroeconomics.